 • Identifying and Activating Levers for EDIB Change at Orchestras

-• Practicing Interruption of Racism and Microaggressions in Orchestra Settings (a workshop focused specifically on advanced role play focused on responding to microaggressions, Workshops A and C required as prerequsites)
+• Practicing Interruption of Microaggressions in Orchestra Settings (a workshop focused specifically on advanced role play focused on responding to microaggressions)

 • Executive Team Learning (for small groups of either cross-functional executive leaders such as Executive Director/Board Chair/Orchestra Committee Chair OR for senior level staff teams of up to approx. ten people)